EA forecasts fourth-quarter adjusted revenue below estimates

 Electronic Arts Inc forecast fourth-quarter revenue below analysts' estimates, weighed down by the delayed launch of its basketball title "NBA Live", while its "Apex Legends" battles "Fornite" and "PUBG" to attract young gamers.

-The videogame publisher behind franchises like "FIFA" and "Battlefield" said on Thursday it expects current-quarter adjusted revenue to be about US$1.15 billion (875 million pounds), below analysts' expectations of US$1.20 billion, according to IBES data from Refinitiv.
+The videogame publisher behind franchises like "FIFA" and "Battlefield" said on Thursday it expects current-quarter adjusted revenue to be about US$1.15 billion, below analysts' expectations of US$1.20 billion, according to IBES data from Refinitiv.

 The disappointing forecast comes at a time when the dominance of console-based game franchises including rivals Activision Blizzard and Take-Two Interactive Software Inc is being threatened by mobile-based, free-to-play games with engaging formats.